May was definitely a good month for the forex market.

 Talks of a Grexit, threats of bank runs, rising European bond yields, and concerns about the Spanish bailout seemed to have attracted traders to the forex market to make some money selling the euro.The COT reports from the CFTC also support this assumption.
 Net short EUR positions rose steadily from the start of the month.

 The figure for the report released on May 4 showed that short positions on the shared currency were at 107,000.
 Data released on June 1 revealed that net short positions have gone all the way up to 203,400.

 It’s interesting that many analysts point to Europe’s debt crisis for the increase in trading volumes especially since back in March, concerns about the region’s fiscal situation was said to have been one of the causes for the decline in trading activity.
 Could the data for May be indicative of a new trend?

-Market gurus over at Greenwhich Associates, a think-tank dedicated to providing comprehensive research to financial professionals, think so.
-Their estimates show that should Greece or any other periphery country leave the euro zone, the trading volumes in the forex market would increase by 7.5% for the following year.
+Market gurus over at Greenwich Associates, a think-tank dedicated to providing comprehensive research to financial professionals, think so.
+Their estimates show that should Greece or any other periphery country leave the eurozone, the trading volumes in the forex market would increase by 7.5% for the following year.